 WordPress is more than just a blogging platform.
 Around 455,000,000 websites — or 35% of the 1.3+ billion active websites today — run on WordPress.
 Managed WordPress web hosts, like WPX Hosting, specialize in optimizing the platform so that it runs as smoothly as possible.
 This means users can focus on what they want to show users instead of worrying about coding, databases, or other technical matters.

-WPX excels performance-wise, featuring three top tier mentions on Review Signal’s 2019 Performance Benchmarks, one for each category it participated in.
-It also showed remarkable load time results and reported 100% uptime statistics in all but one instance.
+WPX excels performance-wise, featuring two top tier mentions on Review Signals’ 2020 Performance Benchmarks and three top tier mentions in last year’s benchmarks, one for each category it participated in.
+It also showed remarkable load time results and uptime statistics in both cases.
 Furthermore, WPX’s plans eschew traditional web host marketing strategies in favor of transparency.
 All features other than storage, bandwidth, and the number of websites you can host are shared between plans.

 Cloudways: Best for Scalability